 Research Showcase

-The 2026 Research Showcase Call for Abstracts Is Now Closed
+The 2027 Research Showcase Call for Abstracts Opens This Fall!

 The ACFP proudly hosts the Research Showcase as part of our annual Family Medicine Summit (Summit).
 This unique research event has become one of the most valued opportunities in Alberta for family medicine and primary care researchers to present and share their research projects.
 We’re very privileged to have some of the best researchers in Alberta in attendance at this event.